NextechSystems/selectapidocspub/source/includes/_appointmentpurpose.md

 ### Overview

-The Appointment Purpose resource provides specific reasons for that a planned meeting between a patient and medical provider.
-Examples include new patient encounters, scheduled surgeries and and follow-up visits.
+The appointment purpose resource provides specific reasons for a planned meeting between a patient and medical provider.
+Examples include Laser skin resurfacing, chemical peel  or Microdermabrasion

 Purposes are assigned to meeting types for improved control over appointment availability and scheduling